PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:12:38
+Last updated: 2024-04-02 19:13:12
-Random Quote: Freedom is the right to live as we wish. - Epictetus
+Random Quote: Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth. - Marcus Aurelius